Sally (internet personality)

-Sally, also known as Crazy Sally, real name Salima Jeanne Poumbga, born August 11, 1996, in Strasbourg, is a French web videographer, journalist, influencer and former vlogger.

-She regularly decodes topical issues on social networks.
+Salima Jeanne Poumbga (born 11 August 1996), known professionally as Sally or under her former pseudonym CrazySally, is a French internet personality, influencer, journalist, and former vlogger.
+Poumbga is known for analyzing current events on her social media platforms in addition to regularly conducting interviews with Francophone and international celebrities.

 Early life and education

-She was born on August 11, 1996 in Strasbourg to a Cameroonian father and a Moroccan mother.
-She passed her baccalauréat at the age of 15, skipping 2 grades.

-Trained as a lawyer, she studied law up to the level of Master 2 in criminal law.
-Her qualifications enabled her to work as a lawyer in London.
-She discovered her vocation after watching Law & Order and Suits.
+Poumbga was born on 11 August 1996 in Strasbourg to a Cameroonian father and a Moroccan mother.
+At age 15, she received her baccalauréat diploma from Pontonniers International High School in Strasbourg, having skipped two grades in school.
+After completing secondary school, Poumbga studied law at the University of Strasbourg, eventually receiving a master's degree in criminal law.
+She had been inspired to become a lawyer after watching the American television series Law & Order and Suits.
+Following her legal training, Poumbga relocated to London and worked as a lawyer.

 Career

-Sally decided in 2018 to start making videos on fashion and beauty tips for hair care on the YouTube platform.
+Poumbga began her career in 2018, making videos on fashion and beauty tips for haircare on her YouTube channel.

-In July 2021, she takes part in 2021 Cannes Film Festival.
+In July 2021, she took part in 2021 Cannes Film Festival.

-In April 2024, she hosted the second edition of Les Flammes.
-She interviews the artists on the red carpet and presents the awards for female and male revelation.
+In April 2024, Poumbga hosted the second edition of Les Flammes.
+She interviewed artists on the red carpet and presented the awards for female and male revelation.

-In June 2024, she launched an original therapeutic podcast on several social topics, co-created with Spotify: Chez Sally.
+In June 2024, she launched an original therapeutic podcast on several social topics, co-created with Spotify, titled Chez Sally.

-On June 26, 2024, she carried the Olympic flame to her hometown of Strasbourg.
+On June 26, 2024, Poumbga carried the Olympic flame in her hometown of Strasbourg, ahead of the 2024 Summer Olympics.

 Motherland

-In 2021, she created Motherland, a miniseries dedicated to the discovery of countries after a 1-month stay.
-Sally directs an episode on the Ivory Coast, Senegal and Cameroon.
+In 2021, Poumbga created Motherland, a miniseries dedicated to the discovery of countries after a 1-month stay.
+Poumbga directed episodes on the Ivory Coast, Senegal and Cameroon.

-On March 31, 2022, she presented the premiere of the documentary Motherland.
-The aim of the documentary is to explore the African continent in a new way, deconstructing all the clichés that give Africa an unflattering image.
-The documentary is available on the BrutX platform.
+On March 31, 2022, Poumbga presented the premiere of the documentary Motherland.
+The aim of the documentary was to explore the African continent in a new way, deconstructing clichés that give Africa an unflattering image.

 Oui Oui Baguette

-In 2023, she launched the Oui Oui Baguette format on YouTube, inviting international stars to brunches with her.
-Since 2023, these stars have included Offset, Ayra Starr, Zara Larsson, Denzel Washington or Ariana Grande.
+In 2023, Poumbga launched the Oui Oui Baguette series on YouTube, inviting international celebrities to brunches with her.
+Since 2023, guests have included Offset, Ayra Starr, Zara Larsson, Denzel Washington, and Ariana Grande.

 Position statements

 Invisibility of black female videographers on YouTube

-In October 2020, she spoke on Clique about the invisibility of black female videographers on YouTube.
+In October 2020, Poumbga spoke on Clique about the invisibility of black female videographers on YouTube.

 There's been a phenomenon of invisibilization of black female youtubers, where they've been sidelined and ignored by brands, even though black women are huge consumers.
 There really is a curtain between black female influencers and non-black female influencers in general.
 I've been meeting a lot of them lately who tell me “I've never seen your face in my suggestions”, even though I've got videos that are getting a million views.
 And it's true that I've never seen their faces in mine either.